dwitek/Toxic-Comment-Classification/README.md

 #### 4. Explore files of the project

 ## Final result of Toxic Comments Classification
 The final result of this project is combined in single notebook - *Final.ipynb*.
-It contains everything to smoothy reproduce results that were achieved.
+It contains everything to smoothly reproduce results that were achieved.